SanjeebLama/machine-learning/README.md

 # machine-learning
-I am studying Machine Learning.
+Learning Machine Learning.
 It contains exercise, notes and projects on ML.